mrjclark/FinApp/Governance/Standards/07 Cryptography Standards.md

 - Deprecated algorithms (e.g., MD5, SHA-1, DES) are prohibited.

 ### 3.2 Key Management

+#### 3.2.1 Key Rotation Protocols
-- Keys must be generated, stored, and rotated per NIST SP 800-57 Part 1.
+- Keys must be rotated based on defined cryptoperiods, aligned with NIST SP 800-57 Part 1 and SP 800-175B guidance.
-- Keys must be protected using FIPS 140-3 validated modules.
+- Rotation must be automated where feasible, with audit logs capturing rotation events and associated metadata.
-- Cryptoperiods must be defined based on key type and data sensitivity.
+- Cryptoperiods must be shortened for high-sensitivity data or exposed trust boundaries.

+#### 3.2.2 Key Lifecycle Enforcement
+- Keys must be tagged with lifecycle metadata: creation date, expiration, usage scope, and rotation history.
+- Expired or compromised keys must be revoked immediately and replaced with new keys using secure generation protocols.

+#### 3.2.3 Personal Key Usage
+- Personal cryptographic keys (e.g., contributor signing keys) must be unique, traceable, and stored in secure enclaves or hardware tokens.
+- Contributors must not reuse personal keys across environments or roles.
+- Personal keys must be rotated annually or upon role change, with attestation logged in contributor onboarding records.

 ### 3.3 Data Protection
 - Sensitive data must be encrypted at rest and in transit using approved algorithms.